Moodle QuickStart Guide for Assessors (LMS login)

 22. Scroll down to the Administration panel and select Grades.

-23. The results of the student whom you just assessed in Chalk & Wire will appear on the Grader Report screen.
+23. The results of the student whom you just assessed in Anthology Portfolio will appear on the Grader Report screen.